Graph Convolutions Enrich the Self-Attention in Transformers!: Experiments

 \paragraph{Results.} Table~\ref{tab:asr} compares word error rates (WERs) on LibriSpeech 100h and 960h.
-For LibriSpeech 100h, Transformer+GFSA achieves 10.30/25.30 on the test clean/other set, which is a 6.53\% improvement over the Transformer model for the WER of test clean.
-For LibriSpeech 960h, Transformer+GFSA shows a WER result of 2.31 in test clean, a 4.55\% improvement over Transformer. \Figref{fig:curve_speech} in Appendix~\ref{app:speech_curve} depicts the learning curves of train loss and valid loss when using GFSA, showing the effectiveness of our proposed filter.
+For 100h, Transformer+GFSA achieves 10.30/25.30 on the test clean/other set, which is a 6.53\% improvement over the Transformer for the WER of the test clean.
+For 960h, Transformer+GFSA shows a WER result of 2.31 in test clean, a 4.55\% improvement over Transformer and Branchformer+GFSA achieves 2.31/5.49 with an LM on the test clean/other sets.
+Fig.~\ref{fig:curve_speech} in Appendix~\ref{app:speech_curve} depicts the learning curves of train loss and valid loss when using GFSA, showing the effectiveness of our proposed filter.